 What’s a High Risk Pregnancy?

-A high risk pregnancy can potentially affect the health of the mother, baby or both.
-Uncontrolled high blood pressure, cystic fibrosis, diabetes, polycystic ovarian syndrome, thyroid disease and autoimmune conditions like lupus are all problems that may have genetic links.
-Whether the disease occurs in the child is dependent on many factors, such as whether both parents carry genes for the disease and whether an environmental trigger occurs.
+A high risk pregnancy can potentially affect the health of the mother, baby, or both.
+Uncontrolled high blood pressure, cystic fibrosis, diabetes, polycystic ovarian syndrome, thyroid disease, and autoimmune conditions like lupus are all problems that may have genetic links.
+Whether the condition occurs in the child is dependent on many factors, such as whether both parents carry genes for the condition and whether an environmental trigger occurs.

 Hereditary Conditions and High Risk Pregnancy

-Certain hereditary diseases can greatly increase the chance of a high risk pregnancy and can also be passed to the child.
+Certain hereditary conditions can greatly increase the chance of a high risk pregnancy and can also be passed to the child.
 Among these are: